 Companies like Perrier, Voss, Fiji or Evian are the best examples of waters that utilize excessive fossil fuels to ship millions of bottles of water from Europe or South Pacific islands to the USA.
 They marketed these remote locations indicating that their water was special.
 The companies fed into the myth of exclusivity by offering water at a higher price, and also garnering celebrity endorsements.
 In fact, there is no real benefit for the water from these locations that outweighs the environmental impact on the planet.

-Global production of plastic water bottles has outpaced our recycling capabilities: 1,500 bottles are made every second and only 10% are recycled….that means 8.9 million tons go into the landfills and oceans annually.
+Global production of plastic water bottles has outpaced our recycling capabilities: 1,500 bottles are made every second.
+Plastic recycling has dropped in the last year to only 5%…. that means 8.9 million tons go into the landfills and oceans annually.
 These bottles can take up to 700 years to break down; killing fish and ocean life.
 What’s even more alarming is that we are learning that production and shipping have an even greater impact on our planet.

 Let’s start with oil wells that drill for the plastic’s main ingredient: petroleum.
 As we know, petroleum pollutes, and isn’t renewable; but what you may not know, oil wells and the associated gases needed to maintain the equipment (eg. Halon 1301) contribute massively to ozone depletion, smog creation, and carbon dioxide pollution.
 Additionally, the associated pollution also allows more harmful UV radiation into our atmosphere increasing our exposure to skin cancer.
 Overall, according to a 2019 independent Life Cycle Analysis, water shipped from Europe or South Pacific islands can cause almost 250% greater damage to our environment than sustainable alternatives like carton water.